Home

 Any plain vegetable or nut oil can be used.

 In a glass jar, combine 30 grams of fresh or dried herbs with 2 cups of oil (almond, jojoba, avocado, safflower, etc).
 Set out in sun on a warm day or warm on low heat for several hours.
 Strain.
-Or, add 4 to 8 drops of essential oil to 1 litre of oil.
+Or, add 4 to 8 drops of essential oil to 1 liter of oil.
 Let stand for 2 weeks, shaking daily.

 Home-made Body Powder Alternatives